severalnines/ccx-docs/docs/admin/Day2/Autoscaling.md

 This disk increase may be repeated multiple times if the disk usage continues to exceed the threshold after each increase.

-If the end-user has enabled notifications are for the datastore, the designated email addresses will receive a notification when the datastore storage is scaled up.
-The email notification is configured by the end-user under the [Datastore Settings](/docs/user/Howto/Datastore-settings#notifications-in-ccx).
+If the end-user has enabled notifications for a datastore then the designated email addresses will receive a notification when the datastore storage is scaled up.
+Email notifications is configured by the end-user under the [Datastore Settings](/docs/user/Howto/Datastore-settings#notifications-in-ccx).

 ## Configuration